What is myelodysplastic syndrome?

 What are the different types of MDS?

 Physicians have identified several sub-types of MDS, based on how blood and marrow cells appear under the microscope.
-However, they are largely classified by the fraction of blasts (immature blood cells) found in the marrow and blood.
-The subtypes that have been identified in children are somewhat different from the ones physicians have identified for adults and older people.
+The hallmark of MDS is dysplasia, which describes the abnormal and bizarre-looking cells under the microscope.
+The cells used to be normal, precursor cells that produce white blood cells, red cells or platelets.
+When MDS develops, these cells have an abnormal appearance.
+Pediatric MDS is largely classified by the fraction of blasts (immature white blood cells) found in the marrow and blood.
+Importantly, the subtypes that have been identified in children are somewhat different from the ones that physicians are using for adults and older people.

-- Refractory anemia with excess blasts (RAEB): 5-20% of blasts in the bone marrow
+- refractory anemia with excess blasts (RAEB): 5 to 20 percent of blasts in the bone marrow

 What are the symptoms of MDS?